dansyc11/tbitw-ml/README.md

 ```

 Then use your model with `./mnist_predict` or `./fashion_predict`!
+All the epoch are examples of the results I get, each time you train you'll get a different percentage!

 ## Technical Details

 See [Technical Documentation (PDF)](docs/technical_reference.pdf) for architecture details and how the algorithms were implemented.

 ---